Minnesota Department of Corrections

 (a) Explain the investigative process and take (or review if already taken) a verbal statement from the complainant.

-(b) Communicate the allegations to, explain the investigative process, and interview the respondent.
+(b) Communicate the allegations to, explain the investigative process to, and interview the respondent.

 (c) Obtain additional evidence or facts by reviewing relevant files, documentation, interviewing possible witnesses, and any other necessary investigative work.